Local Pub Guide

 (01784) 432498

-Traditional community local on edge of town centre.
-Only one ale, but usually in top condition.
-Smart bar area and large room with seating to the side.
-Sports TV available, and darts and other pub games played.
-Handy for J13 of the M25, within walking distance of National Trust Runnymede, and the Runnymede on Thames Hotel.
-Note closed on Mondays.
+A traditional community local on the edge of the town centre.
+Only one ale, but served in top condition.
+There is a smart bar area and large room with seating to the side.
+Sports TV is available, and darts and other pub games are played.
+Handy for J13 of the M25 and within walking distance of National Trust Runnymede, and the Runnymede on Thames Hotel.
+Closed on Mondays.

 - Crown